robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 This is not recommended unless you are familiar with the ARCOR2 API, as the locking requirements can vary with each RPC.
  Alternatively, you can use the `PauseAutoLock` flag to temporarily disable automatic locking per object.

-With automatic locking idisabled, you can use the `LockAsync`, `UnlockAsync`, and `TryUnlockAsync` methods on any lockable manager.
+With automatic locking disabled, you can use the `LockAsync`, `UnlockAsync`, and `TryUnlockAsync` methods on any lockable manager.
-`TryUnlockAsync` method works similarly to the `UnlockAsync` method but does not throw exceptions on failure.
+The `TryUnlockAsync` method works similarly to the `UnlockAsync` method but does not throw exceptions on failure.
 Its usage is recommended to prevent locks from being held indefinitely in case of failures.

 ```